adrienharnay/website/posts/2021-01-22-using-nextjs-api-routes-as-a-back-end-for-your-nextjs-app.md

 # Next.js API Routes

 [Next.js API routes](https://nextjs.org/docs/api-routes/introduction) are a built-in feature of Next.js.
 On top of serving your content, your server can also be used as a REST API!

-Let's try it out.
+This feature is particularly useful if you need to build a simple back-end, to add features to an existing API, or to consume libraries which are not available on the browser.

 ## Prior configuration